Ever wondered how to get balance bike lessons at your school?Read More

 This is the most important bit!!!
 Cycling with your little one is great fun, so do try and relax and enjoy it.
 Hopefully this will be the start of many miles great rides out together.

-So, that our top 10 tips on how to start cycling with a small child in a bike seat, cargo bike or trailer – we’d love to hear how you get on.
+So, these are our top 10 tips on how to start cycling with a small child in a bike seat, cargo bike or trailer - we'd love to hear how you get on.
 Let us know via our Facebook page, or tag #cyclesprog on Instagram for a repost.